rasmusfreund/bioinf-prog-course/book/chapters/06_controlling_behavior.md

     print('This is guanine')
 ```

+Here we put an else-statement at the end to capture all cases not covered by the if-statement and the two elif-statements.

 #### Exercise
 You can use logical operators (`and`, `or`, `not`) in the expressions tested in an if-statement.
 Can you change the program from @sec:nested_if_else so that there are no nested if-statements -- in a way so the program still does exactly the same?
 You can use `if`, `elif` and `else` and test if e.g. both `milk` and `cookies` are true using `and`.

 #### Exercise
 In the snippet of code below there are three blocks with three statements in each.
 Which statements belong to which block?
+Which statements are executed?

 ```python
 x = 5